Instabug/Instabug-React-Native/README.md

 react-native add-instabug
 ```

-### Updating to version 8.6.3
+### Updating to version 8.6.4

-Starting 8.6.3, starting the SDK on Android can now be done from the JS side and no longer requires the integration code inside Android's `MainApplication.java`.
+Starting the SDK on Android can now be done from the JS side and no longer requires the integration code inside Android's `MainApplication.java`.

 1) Remove the android integration code from your `MainApplication.java`, it should look something like this: